Ridge Racer

-is a racing video game series developed and published for arcade systems and home game consoles by Bandai Namco Entertainment, formerly Namco.
-The first game, Ridge Racer (1993), was originally released in arcades for the Namco System 22 hardware, later ported to the PlayStation two years later as a launch title.
-It was met with several sequels and spin-off games for multiple platforms, the latest being the Android and iOS game Ridge Racer Draw & Drift (2016).
+is a series of racing video games created by Namco and owned by Bandai Namco Entertainment.
+The first game, Ridge Racer (1993), was originally released in arcades for the Namco System 22 hardware, later ported to the PlayStation one year later as a launch title.
+It was met with several sequels and spin-off games for multiple platforms, the latest being the mobile game Ridge Racer Draw & Drift (2016) and the latest mainline game, developed in-house, was Ridge Racer 7 (2006).
 Gameplay involves the player racing against computer-controlled opponents to be the first to finish in a race.
-Drifting is a core aspect of the series, and is used to keep speed while turning corners.
+Drifting is a core aspect of the series and is used to keep speed while turning corners; Ridge Racer pioneered the real-life technique in video games.
+The series is considered influential to the racing game genre.
+On June 5, 2025, the arcade version of the first game was added to the Arcade Archives and Arcade Archives 2.

+History

-Ridge Racer is a spiritual successor to Sim Drive (1992), a racing simulation game met with a limited release in Japanese arcades.
+Ridge Racer is a spiritual successor to Sim Drive (1992), a racing simulation game met with a limited release in Japanese arcades using an actual body of a Mazda Eunos Roadster.
 Originally meant as an F1 racing game, similar to Namco's own Pole Position and Final Lap series, it was instead replaced with racing on mountain roads, a popular trend for Japanese car enthusiasts at the time.
-The PlayStation version was a launch title for the console and an astounding success for Namco, prompting the creation of several sequels for arcades and home platforms.
-After Namco merged with Bandai in 2005, the series would become exclusive to consoles and later mobile phones.
-Several games in the franchise were released as launch titles for consoles.
+The PlayStation version was a launch title for the console and was an astounding success for Namco, prompting the creation of several sequels for arcades and home platforms.

 Earlier Ridge Racer games received critical acclaim for their graphics, gameplay, and musical score, many citing it as a contributing factor to the success of the PlayStation in its early years.
-Later entries were criticized for straying too far from the source material and lack of content, with Ridge Racer Vita (2011) being listed among the worst video games ever made.
-The series is considered influential to the racing game genre.
+Later entries were criticized for straying too far from the source material and lack of content, with Ridge Racer Vita (2011) being the first game to receive generally negative reception from critics; its base content was considered extremely lacking, with the player forced to obtain the vast majority of additional content by purchasing DLC.
+The last mainline title, Ridge Racer Unbounded (2012) received mixed-to-average reception from critics.